yvjnlee/plato/README.md

         - doesn't feel like the cleanest of solutions...
 2. playwright permission denied
     - fixed by adding permission by giving execution permission to node
+3. inconsistent timing
+    - seemed to work one run, timeout the next
+    - for some reason taking screenshots for every step fixed the issue?
+        - i think timeout may have been from rate limiting?
+            - nope was not, i think just randomness

 ---
 ### setup